 - We are also focusing on our existing structure of governance.
-We want to review and update all of our systems, policies, and procedures to ensure they align and support our sustainability journey. - Given our extensive geographic reach, we will continue to look for opportunity to establish alliances and partnerships including potentially in developing or underdeveloped countries. - We also aim to improve our governance by holding all our suppliers around the world to our standard of integrity.
+We want to review and update all of our systems, policies, and procedures to ensure they align and support our sustainability journey. - Given our extensive geographic reach, we will continue to look for opportunity to establish alliances and partnerships including potentially in developing or underdeveloped countries.
+The Group acknowledges its responsibility to the wider community, recognising the knowledge and experience its experts bring is the backbone of the business development and therefore priorities collaboration efforts with local education institutions where employees will assist students across the World in order to build technical skills for the future. - We also aim to improve our governance by holding all our suppliers around the world to our standard of integrity.
 A new supplier due diligence program was implemented in 2021.